sergei-mironov/cake3/README.md

         out : in
              foo $(FLAGS) -o $@ $^

     will not be rebuilt if someone change FLAGS.
+Hardly-trackable bugs can appear if a part of a big project was built with one set of optimisation flags and another part was mistakenly build with another set.

 Installing